skyfielders/python-skyfield/skyfield/documentation/positions.rst

 Quick reference to generating positions
 =======================================

-Skyfield already supports three kinds of object that can compute their position.
+Skyfield already supports four kinds of object that can compute their position.
 Each object offers an ``at()`` method whose argument can be a :doc:`Time <time>` object